jbruner202/VerifiedTipCalculator/README.md

 ## AI Assistance

-The core calculation logic for this project was generated using an AI coding assistant.
+The core calculation logic for this project was generated using an AI coding assistant (Antigravity).
 The prompt used was:

 > Act as a JavaScript developer.
 Write a function called "calculateBillTotals".
 It should accept two parameters: "bill" and "tipPercentage".
 The function needs to calculate:
 > 1. The tip amount (bill multiplied by tipPercentage divided by 100).